gcc-mirror/gcc/gcc/config/arm/arm.md

   UNSPEC_WMACSZ         ; Used by the intrinsic form of the iWMMXt WMACSZ instruction.
   UNSPEC_WMACUZ         ; Used by the intrinsic form of the iWMMXt WMACUZ instruction.
   UNSPEC_CLRDI          ; Used by the intrinsic form of the iWMMXt CLRDI instruction.
-  UNSPEC_WMADDS         ; Used by the intrinsic form of the iWMMXt WMADDS instruction.
-  UNSPEC_WMADDU         ; Used by the intrinsic form of the iWMMXt WMADDU instruction.
+  UNSPEC_WALIGNI        ; Used by the intrinsic form of the iWMMXt WALIGN instruction.
   UNSPEC_TLS            ; A symbol that has been treated properly for TLS usage.
   UNSPEC_PIC_LABEL      ; A label used for PIC access that does not appear in the
                         ; instruction stream.